Jakarta vacation rentals

 Indonesia’s capital city, situated on the northwest coast of the island of Java, is the country’s political and cultural hub and the home to some of Indonesia’s most iconic landmarks, including the presidential palace and Indonesia’s national art and history museums.
 You can also find one of the largest religious sites in the world here, Istiqlal Mosque, which holds up to 120,000 people.

 Embrace recreation in Jakarta’s massive center city and visit one of its 170 shopping centers.
 For antiques and vintage finds, seek out day or night street markets such as the Jalan Surabaya Flea Market and the Ancol Art Market.
 Make your way around Kota Tua, the Old Town set around the Ciliwung River, for a glimpse of the past.
 And head to the enormous Merdeka Square, where you can relax and people-watch in Jakarta’s lush city park.

-When is the best time to stay in a vacation rental in Jakarta?
+The best time to stay in a vacation rental in Jakarta

 Jakarta has a wet and dry season, and the city stays warm throughout the year.
 The dry season usually lasts from May to September, and the rest of the year is rainy and humid.
 Spend a gloomy day learning about Jakarta’s history and seeing some of Indonesia’s most important landmarks at Merdeka Square.
 The National Gallery of Indonesia, the Jakarta History Museum, and the National Museum of Jakarta are all in this part of town.

 On warm, sunny days, take the bus or taxi to Ancol Beach for a break from the city center.
 You shouldn’t swim at Ancol Beach, but you can relax and meander along the pier.
 Be sure to check Jakarta’s local events calendar this time of year to visit one of the area’s festivals, such as the annual jazz festival or the art fair in August.